WELCOME TO

 MISSILE SYSTEM

-work at Texas Instruments on June 26, 1962, as a process/product engineer
+Potter started to work at Texas Instruments on June 26, 1962, as a

-integrated circuits.
-Ms. Potter stayed at TI through the 1960s,
+production of integrated circuits.
+Ms. Potter stayed at TI through

-working with a variety of integrated circuit development activities.
+the 1960s, working with a variety of integrated circuit development

-Later, she was employed at a number of other well known semiconductor companies,
+activities.
+Later, she was employed at a number of other well known

 |